Khoroshkin-Tolstoy approach for quantum superalgebras: Universal -matrix Universal R-matrix

 For the notations used, we again refer to the paper \cite{NirRaz19}.

 In our case, the universal $R$-matrix exists only in some restricted sense, see the papers \cite{Tan92, Raz21, Raz21a} for the case of quantum algebras $\uqlslm$, and the discussion below for the case of $\uqlslmn$.
 Here, an $R$-operator is constructed in the following way.
-Let $V_1$ and $V_2$ be finite dimensional $\uqlslmn$-modules, and $\varphi_1$ and $\varphi_2$ be the corresponding representations.
-Define the $R$-operator $R_{\varphi_1 \varphi_2}(\zeta_1, \zeta_2)$ as
+Let $V$ be a finite dimensional $\uqlslmn$-modules, and $\varphi$ be the corresponding representation.
+Define the $R$-operator $R_\varphi(\zeta_1, \zeta_2)$ as